When you want to keep cool during summer, a ventless portable air conditioner without exhaust hose venting sounds like total freedom.

-So whatever you might think, or whatever you might be told by a slick salesman, a traditional AC must have a way to remove the hot air it produces and not exhaust it into the room that needs to be cooled.
+So whatever you might think, or whatever you might be told by a slick salesman, a traditional AC must have a way to remove the hot air it produces and not exhaust it directly into the room that needs to be cooled.

-That "somehow" is via a venting duct or hose.
+That "somehow" is via a venting duct or exhaust hose.
 A fixed, mini-split or window AC system has a permanent link to the outside of the building so there is no need for a visible hose.